ably/demo-tvos/README.md

-# Ably tcOS Framework Example Project
+# Ably tvOS Framework Example Project

 Start by building all the dependencies using [Carthage](https://github.com/Carthage/Carthage):